He’s a player who anchors bands with killer monikers!

 MY #NYC 9 November 2024 “…half of the time we’re gone, but we don’t know where and we don’t know why….the only living boy in New York…” Paul Simon

-MY #NYC 6 Novembe3r 2024: “Tigers don’t growl much unless they’re bored.
+MY #NYC 6 November 2024: “Tigers don’t growl much unless they’re bored.
 Or unless attempting to tackle the jungle, Lord… whose face tigers never see… but who still hands out their stripes judiciously…” Sananda Maitreya

 MY #NYC 4 November 2024: “If I could live to be several hundred, I could take a walk and really wander.
 All my ghosts on every sea, in every land…” Charles Michael Kittridge Thompson IV